reidmorrison/symmetric-encryption/README.md

 Fully supports Symmetric Encryption to encrypt data in flight and at rest while running jobs in the background.

-## Supports

-Symmetric Encryption works with the following Ruby VMs:

-- Ruby 2.1 and higher.
-- JRuby 9.1 and higher.

 ## Upgrading to SymmetricEncryption V4

 Version 4 of Symmetric Encryption has completely adopted the Ruby keyword arguments on most API's where